5.7 “Learning to participate” through formal, non-formal and informal learning

 Partnerships between formal education providers, youth organisations and youth work providers

 In many cases, cooperation has already been established for many years, which means that processes started during older versions of the curriculum.
 Cooperation has been common especially when it comes to the lower level of secondary education.
 The youth work services of the municipalities have been active in organising school youth work.
 The Mannerheim League for Child Welfare offers training for pupils who are peer-supporters in their school.
 The Operation a Day’s Work (ODW) Finland offers pupils the possibility for doing a Day’s Work for charity.
-The Development Centre Opinkirjo organises activities for pupil councils and Youth Parliament clubs in schools, the culmination of which is the Youth Parliament meeting at the national level.
+The Development Centre Opinkirjo (in Finnish) organises activities for pupil councils and Youth Parliament clubs in schools, the culmination of which is the Youth Parliament meeting at the national level.
 The Youth Academy offers knowhow and funding for pupils to realise their projects.

 Quality assurance/quality guidelines for non-formal learning